Snookers world number ones

-Ronnie O'Sullivan will return to the top of snooker's world rankings for the fifth time in his career after the Tour Championship - but who has held this position the longest overall??
+Ronnie O'Sullivan is back on top of snooker's world rankings for the fifth time in his career - but who has held this position the longest?

-The Rocket will move above Mark Selby irrespective of the results in Llandudno this week and therefore head to the Crucible as world number one, almost 20 years after he first got there in May 2002.
+The Rocket has moved above Mark Selby after reaching the Tour Championship semi-finals in Llandudno and therefore heads to the Crucible as world number one, almost 20 years after he first got there in May 2002.

 Despite 31 of his record 38 ranking titles coming since the turn of the century, which includes all six of his World Championship crowns and five of his seven UK Championships, O'Sullivan hasn't spent the most weeks at snooker's summit.
 In fact his cumulative total of 280 weeks puts him fifth on the list behind Stephen Hendry (471), Steve Davis (365), Ray Reardon (362) and Mark Selby (350).